noiseprotocol/noise_spec/noise.md

     byte payload[length];

 Every transport message begins with a big-endian `uint16` length field describing the number of following bytes in the encrypted payload.
-The first byte of the decrypted payload will be a 1 if this is the final message, 0 otherwise.

 3. Sessions
 ============